Office: Kimbrough 156

 Phone: (509) 335-5878

-Dr. Sarah Miller is the Associate Director of Athletic Bands and professor of Trombone at Washington State University.
-In this capacity she assists with all aspects of the athletic band program and teaches private trombone lessons, as well as performs in the Faculty Brass Quintet and Jazz Northwest.
+Dr. Sarah Miller is the Associate Director of Athletic Bands and Associate Professor of Trombone (Career Track) at Washington State University.
+In this capacity, she assists with all aspects of the athletic band program and teaches private trombone lessons, as well as performs in the Faculty Brass Quintet.

 Sarah earned the degree of Doctor of Musical Arts in Low Brass Performance from the University of Kansas where she studied with Scott Watson and Dr. Michael Davidson.
 While at KU, she assisted with the Marching Jayhawks and directed the KU Women’s Basketball and Volleyball Pep Bands.
 She received a Master of Music Degree in Euphonium Performance from the University of Arkansas where she studied with Dr. Benjamin Pierce and Gerald Sloan, as well as a Bachelor of Music Degree in Music Education from the University of Georgia, studying with David Zerkel.